 Just don’t even bother them with it.
 They are not going to remember it, and they don’t care.

-The other thing is: leave your qualifications out of a financial advisor elevator pitch.
+The other thing is: leave your qualifications out.

 Don’t be talking about working at a RIA firm and we have 6 PhD’s and 25 CFA’s and we are pioneering a new wave to calculate the efficient frontier.
 They don’t care at this point, and they will probably never care about that, so just leave that out for goodness sake.-Sara Grillo, CFA

-#3 Financial advisor elevator pitch ends in a question or call to action
+#3 End in a question or call to action

 Understand that the last sentence of a financial advisor elevator pitch should always be something that can provoke a response, whether it is humor or questions or an invitation to something, whatever it is.
 Two sentences, the last one is a sentence with intentionality.
 The last sentence should invite them to participate and prompt them to respond.
 Don’t just barf until you feel like you have nothing left to barf on them.